shwezhu/shwezhu.github.io/source/_posts/Golang/Basics/003-collections.md

 ## 2. Declare & Init Slice

 An array has a fixed size.
 A slice, on the other hand, is a dynamically-sized, flexible view into the elements of an array.
 Slices have a **capacity** and **length** property.
-In practice, slices are much more common than arrays.

 - Create Empty Slice